robin6205/covid_product_hunt/README.md

 COVID-19 Product Hunt seeks to help those in search of these items by searching popular national chains for products in stock at the users specified location.

+## Development Tools

+* Front-end: Bootstrap, Vanilla HTML/CSS, Jinja2
+* Back-end: Flask, Python, MySQL, Gunicorn
+* Deployed with: Dockerized on a DigitalOcean server

 ## Development Team

 Paul Jones
-University of North Carolina at Chapel Hill 2021
+University of North Carolina at Chapel Hill
+Class of 2021

 Josh Chang
-Purdue University 2021
+Purdue University
+Class of 2021

+## Installation

+Simply build from the Dockerfile and run the corresponding image!